MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   /// decide if the frame launch registered protocol request will be cancelled.
   /// Whichever event handler is last to change the
   /// `LaunchingRegisteredProtocolEventArgs.Handled` property will decide if
-  /// the frame external protocol dialog will be suppressed.
-  /// Whichever event handler is last to change the
+  /// the dialog will be suppressed.
+Whichever event handler is last to change the
   /// `LaunchingRegisteredProtocolEventArgs.RevokeProtocolPermissionsPerOrigin`
   /// property will determine if the permissions for that origin per protocol
   /// will be revoked.